 What is ulnar nerve compression (cubital tunnel syndrome)?

-The ulnar nerve, which is one of the main nerves that run through your arm, can become compressed near the elbow due to any of the following:
+This nerve, which is one of the main nerves that run through your arm, can become compressed near the elbow due to any of the following:

 - Direct blow to the elbow